Written by Slawomir (“Swavak”) Gromadzki, MPH

 Insomnia can be and should be treated without drugs.
 Although initially sleeping pills often help to reduce the symptoms of insomnia but ultimately they tend to exacerbate the problem by stimulating the body to produce adrenaline.
-The sudden presence of adrenaline in the blood stream wakes up the poor sleeper.
-The nervous feelings of adrenaline sometimes translates into a nightmare.
-In addition, although sleeping pills may help you to fall asleep but they also lead to lack of the most important REM sleep which will make you fell generally worse.
+The sudden presence of adrenaline in the bloodstream wakes up the poor sleeper.
+The nervous feelings of adrenaline sometimes translate into a nightmare.
+In addition, although sleeping pills may help you to fall asleep they also lead to a lack of the most important REM sleep which will make you feel generally worse.
 Some of the sleeping peels may be highly addictive and may even cause the very symptoms that are meant to treat.
-When you have been taking sleeping pills of any kind withdraw from these under the supervision of your doctor by gradually reducing the dosage.
+When you have been taking sleeping pills of any kind to withdraw from these under the supervision of your doctor by gradually reducing the dosage.

 I was given this recipe from my Polish colleague who spent some time in Siberia.
 She said that it is a very effective remedy against insomnia and other sleeping problems.
-Apart from that, it also lowers bad cholesterol and triglycerides, regulates blood sugar level and blood pressure, boosts immune system, and kills bacteria, virus, fungus, candida, or cancer cells.
+Apart from that, it also lowers bad cholesterol and triglycerides, regulates blood sugar levels and blood pressure, boosts the immune system, and kills bacteria, viruses, fungi, candida, or cancer cells.
 She said that as a result of using this remedy insomnia or other sleeping problems are usually gone in approximately 10 -12 days.
-Well, in case other natural methods fail I suggest you should try it and let me know whether she was right .
+Well, in case other natural methods fail I suggest you should try it and let me know whether she was right.

 Vitamin B12 deficiency is often one of the key causes of insomnia.
 Recently certain middle-aged Indian lady visited our shop and asked me how to treat her sleeping problems and chronic fatigue.
 I recommended her sublingual Methylcobalamin (Solgar), B complex, Magnesium, herbs and some lifestyle changes.
 After 2 months she came back to buy Methylcobalamin again and told me she sleeps well now but whenever she stops taking methylcobalamin she can’t sleep again even if she takes B complex and all other remedies!

 Vitamin B12 (cobalamin) is reported to help insomniacs who have problems falling asleep.
 The research indicated that as a result of taking B12 supplementation total length of sleep decreases while restorativeness of sleep increases.
-It is also important to know that many people who are B12 deficient never get into deep sleep, although they may have enough of shallow, non restorative sleep.
+It is also important to know that many people who are B12 deficient never get into a deep sleep, although they may have enough of shallow, non-restorative sleep.

 COLD COMPRESS ON FOREHEAD

 Apart from that, chlorella, chia and flax seeds are high in amino acid tryptophan required in our body to make serotonin and melatonin, which are most important to prevent and treat insomnia.
-Please note that ground flax seed is better choice than flax seed oil because although oil it is higher in omega-3 yet it does not have tryptophan.
+Please note that ground flaxseed is a better choice than flaxseed oil because although oil it is higher in omega-3 yet it does not have tryptophan.
 Grind (in a coffee grinder or a blender) only a small amount of flax seeds at a time and keep it in a closed jar in a fridge to prevent oxidation.